pivotal/docs-tap/install-online/set-up-namespaces.hbs.md

-# Set up developer namespaces to use installed packages
+# Set up developer namespaces to use your installed packages

 <!-- The below partial is in the docs-tap/partials directory -->